 The loyalty software market is vast and complex, with over 300 solutions offering different features, integrations, and pricing models.
 Selecting the right loyalty engine can be challenging and time-consuming for companies with advanced tech stacks.
 That's why we created this guide: to help you navigate the market and make an informed decision about choosing the best loyalty software for your business needs.

-This resource is designed specifically for product, marketing, and technology experts working in larger enterprises who must introduce a successful loyalty program that integrates with an existing tech stack composed of systems such as an e-commerce platform, CRM, marketing automation, mobile app, or other custom-built systems.
+This resource is designed specifically for everyone working in larger enterprises who must introduce a successful loyalty program that integrates with an existing complex tech stack.

-Our insights come from over 2,000 calls with companies searching for the right loyalty solution, 10+ years of industry experience, and 100+ successful implementations for brands like Heineken, limango, and ALDO.
+The insights in this guide come from over 2,000 calls with companies searching for the right loyalty solution, 15+ years of industry experience, and 100+ successful implementations for brands like Heineken, BAT, INTERSPORT, limango, or ALDO.

-Whether you're evaluating build vs. buy options or looking for a scalable, API-first loyalty engine, this guide will help you avoid common pitfalls and choose a solution that aligns with your business goals.
+Whether you're evaluating build vs. buy options or looking for a scalable loyalty engine, this guide will help you avoid common pitfalls and choose a solution that fits your needs.

 What will you learn

-• What industry insights should you consider when looking for loyalty software?
+What are the common challenges when looking for loyalty software?

 Key takeaways